shra012/Kayak-clone/docs/PROJECT_OVERVIEW.md

 ## Executive Summary

 This is a **Kayak-style distributed travel booking platform** built with **Node.js/Express backend** and **React frontend**.
 The project uses **cloud services exclusively** (no local dependencies) and is fully containerized with Docker.
-The architecture follows a microservices pattern with event-driven communication via Kafka.
+The backend follows a **microservice, Kafka-backed pub/sub architecture**, where domain modules own their bounded contexts while communicating through Kafka producers/consumers and Socket.IO for real-time fan-out.

 ---